 What is the machine maintenance?

-Machinery maintenance is the means by which mechanical assets in a facility are kept in working order.
+Machine maintenance is the means by which mechanical assets in a facility are kept in working order.
 Machinery maintenance involves regular servicing of equipment, routine checks, repair work, and replacement of worn or nonfunctional parts.
-Machines to be maintained include both heavy duty industrial equipment and simple hand-operated machines.
+Machines to be maintained include both heavy-duty industrial equipment and simple hand-operated machines.

 Maintenance of machinery is frequently handled reactively (e.g. after a breakdown) though it may also be done proactively, as with preventive and predictive maintenance.
 Preventive maintenance keeps assets in good repair through regularly scheduled service; predictive maintenance relies on equipment monitoring to detect problems before they result in a breakdown.

 3 types of machinery maintenance workers

 In most industrial settings, there are a few different types of personnel who are involved in the maintenance process.

-Among the duties of a machinery mechanic is keeping industrial machinery fully operational by performing necessary maintenance.
+Among the duties of machinery, the mechanic is keeping industrial machinery fully operational by performing necessary maintenance.
 They maintain and repair various forms of equipment, including conveyor systems, packaging equipment, production machinery, and so forth.
 Machinery mechanics typically aren’t involved in advanced diagnostics.
 If they perform any type of diagnostic work it’s by visual inspection.

 A technician differs from a mechanic in that they focus more on the diagnostic side of maintenance.
 They examine equipment using computers and instrumentation to determine why it’s malfunctioning, then prescribe a solution to the problem.
 They might perform the repairs themselves, or a mechanic might be assigned to the task.